PyGenie-Scans/Scans/doc/source/tutorial.rst

   step: A mandatory step size.
 If the request measurement range is not an
 	integer number of steps, the measurement will stop before the requested end.

+  See the :meth:`get_points` function for more informatoin on the parameters.